Originally intended to document my experience of DeLorean ownership, focus is often radical and strange, boring and obtuse.

 Bender Costume Construction

-My homemade Bender costume started off as simply a hope.
-I knew it was going to be fairly difficult even if I could find the parts I needed.
+My homemade Bender costume started off as a hope.
+I knew it would be difficult even if I could find the parts I needed.
 But more importantly, I knew it was going to be impossible if I couldn't find the proper head.
 That's why I started in August.

 Strolling through a Zellers one afternoon Suz stumbled across a $7 plastic garbage can, quite by luck.
 I popped the top off and slid it over my head.
-It was perfect, and I knew I could make my costume.
+It was perfect.

 I began working on the body first.
 I bought a Quick-tube, or sono-tube, for pouring concrete footings from Home Depot for $9.
 I bought the largest one they had, 12" diameter.
-As most people would agree, 12" is too small, so I split it in half.
-It was also too tall, so I cut it almost in half.
+As most people would agree, 12" is too small, so I split it open.
+It was also too tall for my torso, so I cut it almost in half.
 It was also too yellow, but that was easy to fix.

 Back on the body, I carefully measured where my arms should go, and using a jigsaw, cut out arm holes in the sides.
 The tube would sit on my shoulders, so I attached a couple of spongey rubber pads that were a family heirloom, passed down from my grandpa to my dad, and finally to me.
 True story.